apache/nuttx/configs/stm32f746g-disco/README.txt

        CONFIG_RAM_START=0x20000000

-    CONFIG_STM32_CCMEXCLUDE - Exclude CCM SRAM from the HEAP

-    In addition to internal SRAM, SRAM may also be available through the FSMC.
     In order to use FSMC SRAM, the following additional things need to be present in the NuttX configuration file:

-    CONFIG_STM32_FSMC_SRAM - Indicates that SRAM is available via the FSMC (as opposed to an LCD or FLASH).
+    CONFIG_STM32F7_FSMC_SRAM - Indicates that SRAM is available via the FSMC (as opposed to an LCD or FLASH).

     CONFIG_HEAP2_BASE - The base address of the SRAM in the FSMC address space (hex)